jdvpLima/TECAA/content/fa/blog/news/_index.md

 ---
-title: اخبار داکسی
+title: Notícias do Docsy
-linkTitle: اخبار
+linkTitle: Notícias
 weight: 20
 ---